lorien/test_server/docs/index.rst

     :files: files sent with the request
     :client_ip: IP address the request has been sent from
     :done: the flag means if the request has been sent already
+    :charset: the character set which data of request are encoded with

 See detailed description of request properties at :ref:`api_request`